A Multi-Level Deep Framework for Deep Solvers of Partial Differential Equations: Numerical Experiments

 \subsection{Symbols and parameter settings}

 Let the exact solution be denote as $\bu^*$, and the approximate solution be denote as $\bu(\bx;\theta)$.
 The relative errors in the test set $\left\{\bx_i\right\}_{i=1}^{M_t}$ are defined as follows

 In order to reduce the effect of randomness on the calculation results, we set all the seeds of the random numbers to 100.
-The default parameter settings in PINNs are given in Table \ref{tab:parameter-PINN}.
+The default parameter settings in MLS method and PINNs are given in Table (\ref{tab:parameter-MLS} and \ref{tab:parameter-PINN}).
 All numerical simulations are carried on NVIDIA A100 with 80GB of memory and NVIDIA A800 with 80GB of memory.